 If you want to know more, I would highly recommend reading the UPGRADE guide which has multiple sections for end users, plugin authors and Composer repository implementors.

 We don't have a very detailed feature roadmap anymore as 2.0 contains tons of new goodies, but one important thing I want to explain is our PHP version support going forward.

 As I mentioned above, Composer 2.0 supports PHP 5.3+, which is at this point very outdated and makes the code quite hard to maintain in places.
 We went through the effort to make sure every Composer user can upgrade to Composer 2, but the plan is to drop support for EOL PHP versions in a future minor release.

-Composer 2.1 might still come with PHP 5.3 support, depending on the timeline and which features end up being included, but then at the latest by Composer 2.2 we will drop support for everything older than PHP 7.1.3.
-According to our stats this allows over 90% of the Composer users to use the latest version, and for the others who are stuck on outdated PHP versions we will keep providing critical bug and security fixes in the 2.0.x or 2.1.x range.
+2.1 2.2 will still come with PHP 5.3 support, but then for Composer 2.2 2.3 we will drop support for everything older than PHP 7.2.5.
+According to our stats this allows over 90% of the Composer users to use the latest version, and for the others who are stuck on outdated PHP versions we will keep providing critical bug and security fixes in the 2.2.x range.

 As for Composer 1.x, it is now more or less EOL.
 It will also receive critical fixes if anything comes up but the goal for everyone should be to migrate to 2.x as soon as possible.

 Update: You can now read more about the Composer 1.x deprecation timeline.

 Finally I want to thank everyone who contributed and helped make this a reality.
 The 2.0 release represents over 1100 commits from 28 people, 150+ GitHub issues and pull requests, plus everyone who test it, reviewed PRs, etc. It has been a huge effort with the first commits made about two years ago.